sebastrogers/zapimoveis_scraper/README.md

 ```
 scrapy crawl zap [-a max_pages=n]
 ```
-> You can pass `max_pages` as an argument to limit the number of listing pages the scraper will search for.
+> You can pass a number through `max_pages` as an argument to limit the number of listing pages the scraper will search for.